 5. Carefully unfold each side of the flower and separate the layers of tissue paper.
 Fluff the petals as you go but be careful not to cause any rips or tears.
 Add gems in the centers for a touch of spring sparkle.

-6. Use a hot gun to attach flowers and green pipe cleaner stems to canvas.
+6. Use a hot glue gun to attach flowers and green pipe cleaner stems to canvas.

 7. Finish off with a pretty pink bow in the center of your gathered stems.